IMX - Metadata basic principles

 Unified database theory.
 International Organization for Standardization (ISO).
 Published.
 URL: https://www.odaba.com/content/downloads/documentation/P1_UnifiedDatabaseTheory.pdf

-Geonovum Guide - Candidate recommendation
+Geonovum Guide - Proposed recommendation